Milky Way Photography Workshop at Highland Lighthouse and Uncle Tim's Bridge

 "Spent a great night with Chris Cook's workshop shooting stars, star trails and light painting.
 Chris is one great educator and photographer.
 Highly recommended if you want to learn night photography." - Ted Heath "

 Thanks for the class tonight Chris....I highly recommend anybody contemplating taking a class with Chris to do so!!....Great fun and super informative..." - Jeff Smith

-There is currently two scheduled workshops for 2017:
+There are currently two scheduled workshops for 2018:

 The workshop will last around 5 to 6 hours.
-6pm - 12am.
-Meeting time will be 6pm.
-We will meet at the eastern end of the eastern parking lot at Hardings Beach.
-GPS coordinates: 41° 40' 2.3"N 69° 59' 43"W From there, we will hike just under 1 mile over sand to the decommissioned lighthouse.
-This will give us time to organize our gear, introduce ourselves and plan our schedule for the evening.
+8:30pm - 2:30am for the July session and 8pm - 2am in August .
+Meeting time will be 8:30pm and 8pm respectively.
+We will meet in the parking lot of Highland Lighthouse.
+GPS coordinates: 42° 02' 18.75"N 70° 03' 53.68"W. This will give us time during twilight to organize our gear, introduce ourselves and plan our schedule for the evening.

-You will learn to photograph the Milky Way and stars, including correct exposure/camera settings and composition. - Create star trails - Paint with light
+You will learn to photograph the Milky Way and stars, including correct exposure/camera settings, composition and painting with light.

 - DSLR.
 Each participant must be fully knowledgeable on how to work their DSLR.
 No point & shoot, tablets or phone cameras.

 - Wide angle lens or lenses between 14mm and 35mm with a 'fast' f/ratio... f/4 or f/2.8

 - No film cameras (we want to be able to review the images on the spot and adjust our settings, composition etc. as needed)